PrashanthKolluru/PredictiveJourney/README.md

 # PredictiveJourney
-PredictiveJourney is a GitHub repository featuring a collection of data science projects focused on predictive analytics and machine learning.
+PredictiveJourney is a GitHub repository featuring a collection of data science projects built by me which are focused on predictive analytics and machine learning.
 It includes end-to-end workflows, exploratory data analysis, and predictive modelling.